Why a Trump protective order in the Jan. 6 case is not a gag order

 “That would mean that lawyers like Rudy Giuliani and Sidney Powell could receive the discovery material,” McQuade said.
 “Because they are described as co-conspirators, such language would compromise the integrity of any ongoing investigations.”

-The judge overseeing Trump’s case has indicated she plans to hold a hearing this week on the protective order request.
-She asked Trump’s attorneys and prosecutors to provide possible times by Tuesday afternoon.
+The judge overseeing Trump’s case indicated she plans to hold a hearing this week on the protective order request and asked the parties to provide possible times

+Prosecutors said they were available anytime over the next three days.
+Trump’s team noted one of his attorneys, Todd Blanche, will be in Florida on Thursday for a proceeding in the classified documents case, asking for a hearing on Monday afternoon or Tuesday so he could also attend.

 Trump’s Jan.
 6 case wouldn’t be the first time the former president is put under a protective order in his criminal cases.
 Judges previously approved such orders for his classified documents case in federal court in Florida and his hush money case in New York state court.